TristanJamesBall/ifx-udr/bitops/README.md

 This isn't in production anywhere, and may neve be ( although the hexprint might, because informix's `hex()` annoys me...

+__This package may or may not exist purely because I thought a set of functions called 'bop_left, bop_right' etc sounded funny__

 ## BitOps Functions

 A series of routines for doing bitwise operations in Informix.